 3. Start shopping and cooking.

-And each plan is flexible — you don’t have to hit an exact number of calories; you just have to stay within your plan’s caloric range.
-If you don’t know where to start, check out the FIXATE cookbook and watch Autumn and her brother Bobby prepare Fix-approved meals on their new cooking show.
+There are different calorie plans and each plan is flexible — you don’t have to hit an exact number of calories; you just have to stay within your plan’s caloric range.

 Why the 21 Day Fix Container System Works